wardell11/sybil-report/report.md

 0x8762fc4b59d71c6d06dcfbd856fe1b60bd4e7564
 0x0baf5dc796e95157411e0e3eaa4b6dd1d4b41537
 ```
 The addresses share the same on-chain activity.
-They execute the same transaction at the same time in order to farm airdrops accross 20 wallets.
-For example, they all used Stargate to bridge and send token same amount of token (100$) to other cluster wallet addresses during the same day (many of them during June 25 2023) and stop using Layer 0 technology after that.
+They execute the same transactions at the same time in order to farm airdrops across 20 wallets.
+For example, they all used Stargate to bridge and send the same amount of tokens ($100) to other cluster wallet addresses on the same day (many of them on June 25, 2023) and stopped using Layer 0 technology afterward.

 <details>